compassus/compassus/README.md

 The configuration map you pass to `compassus.core/application` can also contain an optional `:mixins` key.
 Its value should be a vector of mixins.
 Mixins hook into the generated Compassus root component's functionality in order to extend its capabilities or change its behavior.
-Currently, mixins can hook into the following component constructs / lifecycle parts: `render`.
-The currently built-in mixins (mixin constructors)
-are:
+The currently built-in mixin constructors are:

 ##### **`compassus.core/wrap-render`**:

-constructs a mixin that will wrap all the routes in the application.
+Constructs a mixin that will wrap all the routes in the application.
 It becomes useful to specify this mixin whenever you want to define common presentation logic for all the routes in your Compassus application. `wrap-render` takes a function or an Om Next component **class**.
 The component class may or may not implement